matt-wiley/terraform/NOTES.md

 #### Terraform State File

 - The state file is extremely important to Terraform.
 It maps real world resources to your configuration, and holds important metadata about each resource.
 - The state file will likely contain sensitive values.
-DO NOT shared this file in source control.
+DO NOT share this file in source control.